Painting Maya, a Dog on the Beach, from Photos

 In this piece, I used lighting to accomplish unified depth.
 For Maya, I’ll most likely also use a translucent mist or lighting effect to make sure she’s not too separate from the water behind her.

-If you have a pet of your own that you’d like to immortalize on canvas, shoot me an email at [email protected].
+If you have a pet of your own that you’d like to immortalize on canvas, get in touch!

-Or for more art updates, fresh portraits and videos, sign up for my newsletter below.
-I send out updates with new art about twice a month.
+Or for more art updates, fresh portraits and videos, sign up for my newsletter below, or check out my YouTube channel, Paws By Zann.

 Thanks for reading!